jubalh/awesome-package-maintainer/README.md

 ## rpmlint

-RPMLint is integrated in the workflow of major rpm based distributions like openSUSE or Fedora, but it's also a good practice to run manually when you're working with rpm packages.
+RPMLint is integrated in the workflow of major RPM-based distributions like openSUSE or Fedora, but it's also a good practice to run manually when you're working with RPM packages.

 rpmlint can be used to check .spec files:

 ```
 $ rpmlint python311.spec
-arning: line 96: Possible unexpanded macro in: Name:           python311%{psuffix}
+warning: line 96: Possible unexpanded macro in: Name:           python311%{psuffix}
 ============================ rpmlint session starts ============================
 rpmlint: 2.5.0
 configuration: